John Reynell (politician)

-John Reynell (floruit 1427/28) was a Member of Parliament for Devon in 1427/28.
+John Reynell (floruit 1427/28) was an English landowner and Member of Parliament for Devon in 1427/28.

 Origins

 He was a son of Walter Reynell (fl.
-1404) of Malston in the parish of Sherford, Devon, and of Badlingham in Cambridgeshire, a Member of Parliament for Devon in 1404, by his second wife Margaret Stighull, daughter and heiress of William Stighull (alias Styl, Stigill, etc) of Malston and East Ogwell, by his wife Elizabeth Malston, daughter and heiress of Robert Malston of Malston.
-His elder brother was Walter Reynell (died 1478) of Malston, a Member of Parliament for Devon in 1454/55.
+1404) who held lands at Malston in the parish of Sherford (Devon) and Badlingham (Cambridgeshire),who also served as a Member of Parliament for Devon in 1404, His mother was Walter's second wife Margaret Stighull, daughter and heiress of William Stighull (alias Styl, Stigill, etc) who held the estates of Malston and East Ogwell, by his wife Elizabeth Malston, daughter and heiress of Robert Malston of Malston.
+His elder brother was Walter Reynell (died 1478) of Malston,also a Member of Parliament for Devon in 1454/55.

 Marriage

 He married Agnes Chichester, a daughter of the Chichester family then recently seated at Raleigh in the parish of Pilton, Devon.

 Death

 He predeceased his father without progeny.